BLOGABERRY IN BERRY LAND

 When we checked into a hotel, we learned that they had no porters to help with our luggage.
-We, Indians, carry our homes when we travel so we need porters everywhere.
-Luckily, we were five families so all of us managed to get our luggage and children up into our respective rooms.
+We, Indians, carry our homes when we travel, so, we need porters everywhere.
+Luckily, we were five families so all of us helped each other and managed to get our luggage and children up into our respective rooms.
 After we freshened up, we were on our way to explore the town my ex-general manager belonged to.
 I used to have a full time job once upon a time, remember?

 At the Senate Square, the Helsinki Cathedral, formerly known as St. Nicholas’ Church, stood out.
-It was beautifully adorned in white, with four small green domes on the sides and a large one in the center.
-The twelve apostles have been erected as large zinc statues all around the Cathedral’s roof.
-Check if you can notice them in the pictures.
+It was beautifully adorned in white, with four small green domes on the corners and a large one in the center.
+The twelve apostles have been erected as large zinc statues bordering the Cathedral’s roof.
 Inside the Cathedral was a simple setting from the 19th century.

-If you are contemplating carrying the pram, feel free to because even the trams there are specially built for wheelchairs and strollers to get on and off easily.
+If you are contemplating carrying the baby pram or kid stoller, feel free to do so because the roads and trams are specially built for easy access to wheelchairs and strollers.
 It was impressive how even the bus drivers always stopped exactly an inch away from the pavement making it easy for us to push the pram in, without having to lift it.
 Hopefully, our country will get this organized at least when I’m old and in a wheelchair.

-There was another thing that I loved eating there in Helsinki.
-While we looked for some craft beers, we found a little underground restaurant (Bryggeri) which looked quite dull for our taste.
-We were already hungry so we went in and ordered a cheese plate for our vegetarian friends and some chicken for us.
-The cheese plate had a good combination of hard bread, cashew nuts and jam along with it.
-When all this mixed in our mouth, it was delectable.
+There was another thing that I loved eating there in Helsinki, Finland.
+While we were looking for some craft beers, we found a little underground restaurant (Bryggeri) which didn’t look like a place we would have entered if not dying of hunger.
+We ordered a cheese starter for the vegetarians and some chicken for the rest of us.
+I was blown away with the vegetarian starter (cheese plate) which consisted of hard bread, cashew nuts, strawberries, a cheese block and jam.
+When all this combined in the mouth, it was heaven!

+There were many other things to see in this beautiful city.
+Some of it was seen from the SkyWheel.
 The SkyWheel is a 40 meter high Ferris wheel that gives you a 360 degrees view of Helsinki.
 We could see the Helsinki Cathedral as well as the Uspenski Cathedral which are 500 meters away from each other.
 On the other side, we could see the cruise liner which brought us from Estonia to Finland.
-Behind us, the brown building with a black roof is Wanha Satama – the Old Harbour which is a historic venue for different kinds of events.
-(Initially, I could only see the Japanese Restaurant ‘Furuma Cuisine’ and wondered what the whole building was used for as I could not find it anywhere online.
-Credit and gratitude goes to Mr Jari Heikka for solving the mystery for me.)

-We left Helsinki after the airport security guys took away my sunscreen lotion and my newly purchased L’Oreal Multivitamins shampoo we do not get in India or Kuwait.
-Without thinking, I had hesitantly packed them in the baby bag.
-Anyway, with a heavy heart I learnt my lesson and got ready for Sweden, hoping to find some berries there too.
+We left Helsinki after the airport security guys took away my sunscreen lotion and my newly purchased L’Oreal Multivitamins shampoo (we do not get in India or Kuwait) from the baby bag.
+Without thinking, I had put them there so they don’t leak.
+Anyway, with a heavy heart I learnt my lesson (no creams/lotions/liquid bottles allowed in hand luggage) and got ready for Sweden, hoping to find some berries there, too.
 Helsinki is surely a place I would want to visit again.